mmsapre/IngestionData/README.md

 consists of templateId based on which message is routed to camel based endpoint for enrichment -> transform -> store.
 Ingestion module can be started on demand until all the data on topic are consumed.Every ingestion module will have template based enrichment and routing process defined as part of configuration provided at the start.
-Job related data will be logged into below collections.
+Job related data will be logged into below collections.Redis cache will consists of master data used frequently in enrichment.

 + MongoDB Collections :
   - BatchJobInstance : Maintains different jobs executed.